Manisha123854/Social-Media-Web-App/README.md

     - Player 2: The second player.

 # Game Rules
-Players choose between the symbols "X" and "O."
+- Players choose between the symbols "X" and "O."

-Player 1 plays first and uses the "X" mark, while Player 2 plays second and uses the "O" mark.
+- Player 1 plays first and uses the "X" mark, while Player 2 plays second and uses the "O" mark.

-Players take turns making moves, with Player 1 starting.
+- Players take turns making moves, with Player 1 starting.

-A player marks any of the 3x3 squares with their mark ("X" or "O") with the intention of creating a straight line horizontally, vertically, or diagonally.
+- A player marks any of the 3x3 squares with their mark ("X" or "O") with the intention of creating a straight line horizontally, vertically, or diagonally.

-The game ends with two possible outcomes:
+- The game ends with two possible outcomes:
   a.
 One player successfully gets three of their marks in a row (vertically, horizontally, or diagonally) and wins the game.
   b.
-If no player can create a straight line with their own mark, and all positions on the board are occupied, the game ends in a draw/tie.
+If no player can create a straight line with their own mark, the game ends in a draw/tie.

 # Features
 - Supports two-player gameplay.
 - Follows the standard rules of Tic Tac Toe.
 - A simple and easy-to-understand interface.
+- Tracks and announces the winner or a draw.